 Phase 1: Brainstorming – after the initial meeting with the client (Intro Day), we gather together and talk about everything that comes to our mind in the project.
 What’s interesting is that, during this step, there are no particular roles.
 Sometimes developers have some ideas about designs, and sometimes designers bring out interesting technological aspects.
 It’s a brainstorming session before we do flow, wireframes, research, etc. Our goal here is to make basic assumptions about the project.

 Phase 2: Wireframes – here, our collaboration is a bit closer.
 First of all, we, as designers, prepare the wireframes and then we have a meeting with the whole team when we present our vision of screens.
-It’s the point when we talk about how we want to see the product, explain the user flows, and how should it work.
+It’s the point when we talk about how we want to see the product, explain the user flow, and how should it work.
 Developers help us from their point of view, to pick up everything that we couldn’t foresee.
 They see how it’s all connected so they can propose other solutions.

 Phase 3: Design – for the developers, we prepare a wall of components that they can use.
 There, they have assigned and described elements such as styles, colours, etc. This makes their work a lot easier.
 Also, during our regular meetings, we tell them in detail, how should something work or what should it do.
 By doing it on something tangible, we make sure that we’re talking about the same thing and thus, we can understand it better.
 For us, visualization of a concept or a problem brings the best value and prevents any misunderstanding.